 November — 11.
 We bookend before and after making commitments and difficult business decisions or actions.
 (Seeking Support)

 December — 12.
 We are willing to be in charge of and responsible for our business.
 Professionals who work for us, such as accountants, lawyers, and consultants, are not our Higher Power.
-(Accountability)
+(Leadership)

 As grateful as we are for these tools for business owners and other tools of DA, we have found that it is only through working the Twelve Steps of Debtors Anonymous that lasting solvency, recovery, and serenity may be obtained for our businesses and ourselves.